Deploying in Google Cloud

 • Instance: An instance represents a single running copy of a Google Cloud Image, and can be accessed through the Google Cloud console in the Compute Engine section.

-• Configuration file: The YAML file describing resources to be created and parameters to configure your store.
+• Configuration file: The Terraform file describing resources to be created and parameters to configure your store.

 • IAM: Identity and Access Management (IAM) lets you manage granular access to specific Google Cloud resources and prevents unwanted access to other resources.